rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 Here we can see that the SPF records for _spf.google.com are quite extensive.
-Google has whitelisted 14 different (rather large) IPv4 subnets as valid e-mail senders.
+Google has whitelisted 14 different (rather large) IPv4 subnets as valid email senders.
 They've also whitelisted 6 different IPv6 subnets which are enormous.
 Each of these records ends with the "~all" keyword which is a "Soft Fail" scenario.
-This means that any records not stated are not authorized to send e-mail, but allowing mail from those addresses is not explicitly prohibited.
+This means that any records not stated are not authorized to send email, but allowing mail from those addresses is not explicitly prohibited.

 It's important to note that SPF only protects against SPAM that